Analyzing ContextLogic's Unusual Options Activity | Benzinga

 Analyzing ContextLogic's Unusual Options Activity

-ContextLogic (NASDAQ:WISH) shares experienced unusual options activity on Tuesday.
-The stock price moved down to $10.24 following the option alert.
+Shares of ContextLogic (NASDAQ:WISH) saw some unusual options activity on Monday.
+Following the unusual option alert, the stock price moved up to $10.16.

 - Sentiment: BEARISH